What are cryptocurrencies. How to work with cryptocurrencies

 - Ignoring two-factor authentication.
 Without additional verification on your smartphone, you could lose access to your own wallet and all the money in it, if your computer is hacked or your password is leaked.
 Set up two-factor authentication now for all important accounts, not just cryptocurrency accounts.

 - Misspellings of the recipient’s address.
 If you make such a mistake, you could lose the amount of the money transfer.
 Obviously, if a mistake is made in several transactions, their total amount is lost.
 You should check the recipient’s address carefully before each payment.
-If the address was copied from a secure location via clipboard or QR code, it is sufficient to check the first 5 and last 5 characters of the recipient’s address to guarantee the practical authenticity of this address.
+If the address was copied from a secure location via clipboard or QR code, it is advisable to check not just the first or last characters of the recipient’s address, but the entire address.

 - Errors in blockchain protocol selection (sender and receiver protocol mismatch).
 This mistake could result in losing one or more transactions.
 It is necessary to specify the protocol carefully in cryptocurrency transactions.
 If a service does not indicate which protocol it works with (for example, writes simply USDT, not indicating ERC20 or TRC20), make sure to clarify it with the help system or support.

 - Other cryptocurrency transfer preparation mistakes made due to inattention (insufficient diligence before sending funds).
 Users have been known to confuse the fields for entering the amount and the gas, and pay several million dollars for sending a few hundred dollars.
 Check, double-check, and use the four-eyes principle, i.e. involve another person you trust who will validate your actions.